JasonEtco/jasonet.co/posts/remix-first-impressions.md

 spoiler: "I was poking around at Remix + PlanetScale + Prisma + TailwindCSS.
 I have no idea what I'm doing, so I'm sharing some thoughts and random discoveries with y'all!"
 date: '2022-01-08'
 ---
 I'm working on a ~~complicated, innovative product~~ glorified CMS, and what's the fun in building things if you don't learn something along the way?
-So I've been trying to use some new-ish tools that seem interesting to me:
+So I've been trying to use some new-ish tools that seem interesting to me.
+Descriptions yoinked from their respective websites:

 * [Remix](https://remix.run/): "...a full stack web framework that lets you focus on the user interface and work back through web fundamentals to deliver a fast, slick, and resilient user experience."
 * [PlanetScale](https://planetscale.com/): "The MySQL-compatible serverless database platform."
 * [Prisma](https://prisma.io/): "Next-generation Node.js and TypeScript ORM"
 * [TailwindCSS](https://tailwindcss.com/) (not new to me, because its awesome and I love using it)

-Of these, Remix (partially because of its position as a framework, and partially because of its opinionated design) is the most substantial part of this stack.
-The other tools mentioned there sort of fall into the background.
-The interesting parts are where those tools combine, how to get them working well with each other, and the very random niche problems one encounters when trying to use them together.
+Of these, Remix (partially because of it's position as a framework, and partially because of it's opinionated design) is the most prominent part of this stack.
+Most interesting is seeing where and how those tools combine, getting them working well with each other, and the very random niche problems one encounters when trying to use them together.

-This isn't a proper "review" of these tools - I firmly believe that tools are both good and bad depending on the context in which you're using them.
-I just wanted to share some thoughts on my experience so far.
+This isn't a proper "review" of these tools; I firmly believe that tools are both good and bad depending on the context in which you're using them.
+This is more of a brain-dump of my experience of using these tools so far.

 Also, and this is important: **I'm very new to Remix** so its totally possible that I write "gee whiz I wish this existed" and it actually does, is well documented, and I haven't found it.
-Please tell me!
+[Please tell me!](https://twitter.com/JasonEtco)

 ## Remix

-Remix is a pretty new open source Node.js framework to hit the interwebz.
+Remix is a fairly new open source Node.js framework to hit the interwebz.
 It leans heavily into web fundamentals (`<form>`s over AJAX, supporting no-JavaScript), and has a focus on making performant experiences by intelligently loading/reloading parts of a page.
-Your app is "built" and "run", versus something like [Ruby on Rails](https://rubyonrails.org/) that doesn't have a build step at all.
+Your app is "built" and "run", versus something like [Ruby on Rails](https://rubyonrails.org/) that does most of its work at runtime.

 Remix uses that build step to create multiple "bundles", ensuring that routes are only loading the code/dependencies they actually need.
 Keeps everything nice and snappy.

 ### Reading/rendering data

-While Remix is not a "React framework" (it will support more than just React), that's the paved-path for Remix at the moment.
+While Remix is not a "React framework" (it will support more than just React), that's the paved path for Remix at the moment.
 It does a _great_ job at server-rendering - I really like [the API for loading data](https://remix.run/docs/en/v1/api/conventions#loader).

 Routes can export a `loader` function that runs only on the server.
 You can then call Remix's `useLoaderData` within the route to load whatever is returned from that `loader`.
 Here's what that looks like: